North Dakota governor changes tack and issues mask mandate

 There were 2,373 new cases per 100,000 people in North Dakota over the past two weeks, which was the highest rate in the country, Johns Hopkins University researchers said.

-Health officials on Saturday also recorded 2,278 new coronavirus infections, raising the statewide total since the pandemic started to nearly 63,000.
-The number of patients hospitalized with COVID-19 rose by 12 on Saturday, to 305.
+Health officials on Saturday also recorded a new daily high of 2,278 new coronavirus infections, raising the statewide total since the pandemic started to nearly 63,000.
+The number of patients hospitalized with COVID-19 rose by 12 on Saturday, to a record 305.